-Order as many sections as you need to accomodate your weaving width.
-For example, to accomodate a maximum warping width of 36", order a quantity of 6 sections along with the two end pieces for clamping on each end.
+Order as many sections as you need to accommodate your weaving width.
+For example, to accommodate a maximum warping width of 36", order a quantity of 6 sections along with the two end pieces for clamping on each end.

 For excellent instruction on warping, consider Jane Stafford's online guild videos: https://janestaffordtextiles.com/online-guild/